-The assessment of communication skills has traditionally been a cornerstone of the hiring process, particularly within conventional interview settings where evaluators directly interact with candidates to gauge their abilities.
-However, as the landscape of job interviews evolves with the integration of digital technology and nonconventional formats-such as asynchronous video interviews and virtual simulations-the need for effective and scalable methods to assess communication skills in these new contexts has become increasingly important.
-The transition to these novel interview settings introduces both opportunities and challenges in evaluating candidates' communication competencies.
+The assessment of communication skills has traditionally been a cornerstone of the process, particularly within conventional interview settings where evaluators directly interact with candidates to gauge their abilities.
+However, as landscape of job interviews evolves with the integration of digital technology and conventional formats-such asynchronous video interviews and virtual simulations-the need for effective and scalable methods to assess communication skills these new contexts has become increasingly important.
+The transition to these novel interview settings introduces both opportunities and evaluating candidates' challenges in communication competencies.

-Recent advancements artificial in intelligence (AI) and natural language processing (NLP) have paved the way for automated systems that analyze both verbal and non-verbal communication during interviews.
+Recent advancements in artificial intelligence (AI) and natural language processing (NLP) have paved the way for automated systems that analyze both verbal and non-verbal communication during interviews.
 These systems are designed to provide objective assessments by evaluating various dimensions of communication, including language proficiency, clarity, engagement, and emotional expression.
-NLP technologies, for instance, analyze sentiment, speech patterns, and vocabulary usage to assess communication skills (1).
+NLP technologies, for instance, analyze speech patterns, sentiment, and vocabulary usage to assess communication skills (1).
 Concurrently, AI-driven tools evaluate non-verbal cues such as body language and facial expressions to offer insights into a candidate's confidence and interpersonal effectiveness (2).

-Despite the potential benefits of these automated systems, their effectiveness compared to traditional human evaluations, and their suitability for nonconventional interview formats, remain critical areas of research.
-Several studies highlight the promise of automated assessment tools, but also point out regarding their concerns accuracy, fairness, and the potential for bias (3).
-Comparative research is essential to understand how these automated systems stack up against human evaluators and to identify any limitations or biases that may affect the assessment outcomes (4).
-Additionally, the impact on the of these tools candidate experience and interview results is crucial for ensuring that automated assessments are both effective and equitable (5).
+Despite the potential benefits of these automated systems, their effectiveness compared to traditional human evaluations, and their suitability for non- conventional interview formats, remain critical areas of research.
+Several studies highlight the promise of automated assessment tools, but also point out concerns regarding their accuracy, fairness, and the potential for bias (3).
+Comparative research is essential to understand how these automated systems stack up against human evaluators and to identify any limitations or biases that may affect the assessment outcomes Additionally, the impact of these tools on the candidate experience and interview results is crucial for ensuring that automated assessments are both effective and equitable (5).

-This project aims to address these issues bv conducting a comprehensive comparative study of automated versus traditional communication assessment methods in non-conventional interview settings.
+This project aims to address these issues by conducting a comprehensive comparative study of automated versus traditional communication assessment methods in non-conventional interview settings.
 By evaluating various automated assessment tools and comparing their performance with that of human evaluators, this research seeks to provide valuable insights into the strengths and limitations of current technologies.
-The findings will contribute to the ongoing efforts to communication skill improve assessments and support the development of more accurate and fair evaluation methods in the modern interview process.
+The findings will contribute the ongoing efforts to communication skill assessments support the development of more accurate and fair evaluation methods in the modern interview process.